Why Mini Quad Motors Getting too Hot?

 Some of the links on this page are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking on one of these affiliate links.
 This helps support the free content for the community on this website.
 Please read our Affiliate Link Policy for more information.

-• Motor can burn!
-When the motor gets too hot, the coating on the winding can melt and cause electrical shorts, smoke + permanent damage to the motor
+• Motors can burn if they get too hot, the coating on the winding can melt and cause electrical shorts inside the motor, smoke will come out and it’s permanent damage to the motor

-• Motor performance will decrease faster over time as the magnets lose magnetic strength because of overheat; Some types of magnet might have higher heat resistance than others
+• Constantly overheating motors can have an impact on performance in the long run as the magnets lose magnetic strength; Some types of magnet might have higher heat resistance than others

-• Energy is wasted as heat, leads to shorter flight time
+• More energy is wasted as heat, results in shorter flight time

 The Causes of Hot Motors

 Your motors will get hot after some aggressive flying.
-To properly diagnose the issue you should fly slowly – 40% to 70% throttle is a good range, and one or two flips and rolls here and there are fine.
+To properly diagnose the issue you should fly at a slower pace e.g. 40% to 70% throttle is a good starting point, and one or two flips and rolls here and there are fine.

 Motor Bolts Too Long